Costa Rica

 Highlights

-- ✓Pensionado retirement visa requires only $1,000/month pension income — one of the lowest thresholds in the region
+- ✓Pensionado visa requires only $1,000/month in guaranteed lifetime income

 Considerations